kubemq-io/kubemq-Java/README.md

 - RPC and Stream Flow - RPC flow allows an insert and pulls messages in one call.
 Stream flow allows single message consuming in a transactional way
 - Message Policy - Each message can be configured with expiration and delay timers.
 Also, each message can specify a dead-letter queue for un-processed messages attempts
 - Long Polling - Consumers can wait until a message available in the queue to consume
-- Peak Messages - Consumers can peak into a queue without removing them from the queue
+- Peak Messages - Consumers can peek into a queue without removing them from the queue
 - Ack All Queue Messages - Any client can mark all the messages in a queue as discarded and will not be available anymore to consume
 - Visibility timers - Consumers can pull a message from the queue and set a timer which will cause the message not be visible to other consumers.
 This timer can be extended as needed.
 - Resend Messages - Consumers can send back a message they pulled to a new queue or send a modified message to the same queue for further processing.